2018 Ryder Cup Most Anticipated Match-ups & Probable Pairings

 Putting together the two Spaniards could either be an audacious throwback to the glory days of Ballesteros and Olazabal or a kamikaze combo which crashes and burns.
 The spluttering Garcia could benefit from a spark and Rahm could be the man to bring it.
 Dare Bjørn put them together for one session?
 Alternatively, the in-form Thorbjorn Oleson could be the choice to temper Garcia’s current hit-and-miss game.

-Jon Rahm to be the top Spaniard at the Ryder Cup is 2/3* at Bet UK's sports betting feature.
+Jon Rahm to be the top Spaniard at the Ryder Cup is 2/3* at Bet UK's online betting feature.

 Paul Casey and One of the Rookies